Erd\H{o}s-Burgess constant of commutative semigroups: Abstract

 \section{Abstract}

-Let $\mathcal{S}$ be a nonempty semigroup endowed with a binary associative operation $*$.
-An element $e$ of $\mathcal{S}$ is said to be idempotent if $e*e=e$.
-Originated by one question of P. Erd\H{o}s to D.A.
-Burgess: {\sl `If $\mathcal{S}$ is a finite semigroup of order $n$, does any $\mathcal{S}$-valued sequence $T$ of length $n$ contain a nonempty subsequence the product of whose terms, in some order, is idempotent?'}, we make a study of the associated invariant, denoted ${\rm I}(\mathcal{S})$ and called Erd\H{o}s-Burgess constant which is the smallest positive integer $\ell$ such that any $\mathcal{S}$-valued sequence $T$ of length $\ell$ contain a nonempty subsequence the product of whose terms, in any order, is an idempotent, when $\mathcal{S}$ is a direct product of arbitrarily many of cyclic semigroups.
-We give the necessary and sufficient conditions of ${\rm I}(\mathcal{S})$ being finite, and in particular, we give sharp lower and upper bounds of ${\rm I}(\mathcal{S})$ in case ${\rm I}(\mathcal{S})$ is finite.
-Moreover, we determine the precise values of ${\rm I}(\mathcal{S})$ in some cases.
-Also, we characterize the structure of long sequences which contains no nonempty subsequence with that property in the case when $\mathcal{S}$ is a cyclic semigroup.
+Let $\mathcal{S}$ be a nonempty commutative semigroup written additively.
+An element $e$ of $\mathcal{S}$ is said to be idempotent if $e+e=e$.
+The Erd\H{o}s-Burgess constant of the semigroup $\mathcal{S}$ is defined as the smallest positive integer $\ell$ such that any $\mathcal{S}$-valued sequence $T$ of length $\ell$ contain a nonempty subsequence the sum of whose terms is an idempotent of $\mathcal{S}$.
+We make a study of ${\rm I}(\mathcal{S})$ when $\mathcal{S}$ is a direct product of arbitrarily many of cyclic semigroups.
+We give the necessary and sufficient conditions such that ${\rm I}(\mathcal{S})$ is finite, and in particular, we obtain sharp bounds of ${\rm I}(\mathcal{S})$ in case ${\rm I}(\mathcal{S})$ is finite, and determine the precise values of ${\rm I}(\mathcal{S})$ in some cases which unifies some well known results on the precise values of Davenport constant in the setting of commutative semigroups.